ytguolei/vue-router-tab/docs/guide/essentials/rule.md

 ## Routing rules

-By configuring the routing of `meta.aliveId` properties, you can customize the tab for a particular route.
+By configuring the routing of `meta.key` properties, you can customize the tab for a particular route.

 <doc-links api="#meta-aliveid" demo="/default/route-rule/a/1"></doc-links>